Oath of vengeance: Incorporation into the Nauvoo endowment

 The prayer to which endowed members obligated themselves took place in at least some cases as part of the prayer circle ceremony, which was also part of the endowment but was often performed separately.

-Wilford Woodruff (the fourth President of the LDS Church) stated that this oath had been a part of the temple endowment ceremony for years prior to the assassinations of Joseph and Hyrum (Wilford received his own endowment in December 1843); rather than being inspired by the deaths of Joseph and Hyrum, Woodruff stated that this prayer was inspired by two verses in Revelation 6 of the New Testament:Reporter—One of the aims of the proceedings now going on in court is to prove that there is something antagonistic to the government in the "Mormon" Endowments.
+In contrast, Wilford Woodruff (the fourth President of the LDS Church) stated that this oath had been a part of the temple endowment ceremony for years prior to the assassinations of Joseph and Hyrum (Wilford received his own endowment in December 1843); rather than being inspired by the deaths of Joseph and Hyrum, Woodruff stated that this prayer was inspired by two verses in Revelation 6 of the New Testament:Reporter—One of the aims of the proceedings now going on in court is to prove that there is something antagonistic to the government in the "Mormon" Endowments.
 What about that charge?

 President Woodruff—I have already said that there is nothing of that kind in any part or phase of "Mormonism."
 I ought to know about that as I am one of the oldest members of the Church.
 A good deal is being made of a form of prayer based upon two verses in the sixth chapter of the Revelations of St. John, as contained in the New Testament.
 It relates to praying that God might avenge the blood of the prophets.
 An attempt has, I see, been made to connect this with avenging the death of Joseph and Hyrum Smith, and to have reference to this nation.
 It can have no such application, as the Endowments were given long before the death of Joseph and Hyrum Smith, and have not been changed.
 This nation or government has never been charged by the "Mormon" people with the assassination of Joseph and Hyrum Smith, as it is well known the murder was the act of a local mob disguised.